SHT library API. More...

 | key | The key for which the entry is to be removed. |

-| _Bool sht_pop | ( | struct sht_ht * | ht, |
+| bool sht_pop | ( | struct sht_ht * | ht, |

 | const void *restrict | key, | ||